 “The Wave” is a famous, swirling Mars-like sandstone rock formation in Coyote Buttes North, part of the Paria Canyon–Vermilion Cliffs Wilderness that spans 112,500 acres of northern Arizona and southern Utah.

 According to the Bureau of Land Management (BLM), 161,467 people applied for the 7,300 available permits in 2017; that works out to a 4.5 percent chance of obtaining a permit.
-However, the agency is planning to increase the permit quota after studying wilderness concerns and asking for input from the public.
+However, the agency announced in May 2019 that it will possibly increase the permit quota from 20 to 96 per day after studying wilderness concerns and asking for input from the public.
+The proposal has not yet been approved.

 Hopefuls can apply for last-minute permits in person at Grand Staircase–Escalante National Monument Visitors Center in Kanab, Utah, from 8:30 to 9 a.m.
 MST.
 The drawing takes place at 9 a.m. and permits are awarded for the following day only.